|Ensure uptime during peak hours|

 Why is scalability so important?

-Imagine this, your organization's call center is receiving an unexpectedly high volume of calls and the agents are winning numerous cross-selling opportunities using the CRM software's holistic customer view to identify the best product matches.
+Imagine this, your organization's call center is receiving an unexpectedly high volume of calls and the agents are winning numerous cross-selling opportunities using the Cloud CRM software's holistic customer view to identify the best product matches.
 Suddenly, everybody's CRM interface freezes and they are logged-out - no access to real-time customer information!
 Conversations are disrupted, sales dropped unwillingly and customer perceptions dashed, the culprit - scalability!
 The IT team informs the management later that the CRM software could not scale the volume of concurrent logged-in users during peak hours!

 A typical business related scenario